ccarocean/yzal/README.rst

 We wish to thank the following projects, without which yzal would have been much harder to write:

-* wrapt_ - A Python module for decorators, wrappers and monkey patching.
 * lazy_object_proxy_ - A fast and thorough lazy object proxy.